chartjs/Chart.js/docs/00-Getting-Started.md

 ### Download Chart.js

 You can download the latest version of [Chart.js on GitHub](https://github.com/chartjs/Chart.js/releases/latest) or just use these [Chart.js CDN](https://cdnjs.com/libraries/Chart.js) links.
+If you download or clone the repository, you must run `gulp build` to generate the dist files.
+Chart.js no longer comes with prebuilt release versions, so an alternative option to downloading the repo is **strongly** advised.

 ### Installation